 Craniosynostosis requires evaluation by specialists, such as a pediatric neurosurgeon or a specialist in plastic and reconstructive surgery.
 Diagnosis of craniosynostosis may include:

 Mild cases of craniosynostosis may not need treatment.
-Your doctor may recommend a specially molded helmet to help reshape your baby's head if the cranial sutures are open and the head shape is abnormal.
+Your health care provider may recommend a specially molded helmet to help reshape your baby's head if the cranial sutures are open and the head is misshapen.
 In this situation, the molded helmet can assist your baby's brain growth and correct the shape of the skull.

 However, for most babies, surgery is the primary treatment.
 The type and timing of surgery depends on the type of craniosynostosis and whether there's an underlying genetic syndrome.
 Sometimes more than one surgery is required.